-Hailed by the Los Angeles times for his “astonishing prowess,” cellist Coleman Itzkoff enjoys a diverse career as a soloist, chamber & orchestral musician, and educator.
+Hailed by the Alex Ross and The New Yorker times for his “flawless technique and keen musicality,” cellist Coleman Itzkoff enjoys a diverse career as a soloist, chamber & orchestral musician, and educator.

 Originally from Cincinnati, OH, Coleman was born into a musical family, his parents both professional violinists, and so began playing cello at the age of 5.
 Coleman’s first primary teacher was Eric Kim, who was then principal cellist of the Cincinnati Symphony, followed by Desmond Hoebig, who Coleman studied with for four years and an undergraduate student at Rice University.
 Currently Coleman is pursuing graduate degrees at the University of Southern California’s Thornton School of Music, under the tutelage of Ralph Kirshbaum.